Barry Manilow: 2000s

 In January 2007, Manilow returned to New York City for three shows at Madison Square Garden.
 These included showing onscreen Manilow performing in one of his first television appearances, while the "live" Manilow played along onstage.
 In August, he played several shows on the east coast of the United States.
 Four more took place in December, half in the New York tri-state area in Uniondale and East Rutherford, and two in Cleveland and Detroit.
 Manilow launched another short tour in early 2008, visiting several large venues, including the Xcel Energy Center in St. Paul, Minnesota.
 A further album in the decades themed series, The Greatest Songs of the Seventies, went on release September 18, 2007.
 Barry Manilow: Songs from the Seventies, a PBS concert special based on the work, was taped in Brooklyn in October 2007.
 The show aired on PBS in December 2007 and was rebroadcast over New Year 2009.
 He appeared on American Idol on February 3, 2009, during Hollywood Week to give advice to the contestants.

 Manilow released his third Christmas album in November 2007, In the Swing of Christmas, which went Gold and earned him another Best Traditional Pop Vocal Album Grammy Award nomination at the 51st Grammy Awards in 2008.

 In December 2008, Manilow narrated the animated Christmas special Cranberry Christmas, which was broadcast on ABC Family and sponsored by Ocean Spray.
 In addition to narrating, he also contributed two original songs that he composed with his long time collaborator, lyricist Bruce Sussman: "Christmas Is Just Around the Corner" and "Watch Out for Mr. Grape".
 "Christmas Is Just Around the Corner" was also released as a single, and appeared as a bonus track on the 2009 re-release of In the Swing of Christmas.

+He performed in A Capitol Fourth in 2009, when he took part in both the opening and closing performances, singing patriotic songs accompanied by the National Symphony Orchestra.

 In October 2009, Manilow TV, a monthly video subscription service, launched.
 Once a month, Barry Manilow picks a different concert from his personal archive to show to subscribers.
 In the first month, the first episode showed performances on April 20–21, 1996, at Wembley Arena in London.

 Manilow ended his residency at the Hilton with a show entitled "Ultimate Manilow: the Hits" on December 30, 2009, after 300 performances for 450,000 fans.